Skip to content

 What Common-Mode Really Means

-In EMC and transmission-line theory, common-mode current is current that flows in the same direction and with equal magnitude on all conductors of a system, referenced to a common point (often chassis or earth).
+In EMC and transmission-line theory, common-mode current is current that flows in the same direction and with equal magnitude on all conductors of a system, referenced to a common point such as chassis, earth, or another defined external reference.
 Textbook definitions:

 • Clayton R. Paul, Introduction to Electromagnetic Compatibility, 2nd ed., Wiley (2006): “Common-mode currents are those flowing in the same direction on all conductors of a cable, relative to a common reference.”